RadheyaM/BookWyrm/README.md

 - [Convertio](https://convertio.co/jpg-webp/) - used to convert jpg images to better optimised webp format.
 - [Optimizilla](https://imagecompressor.com/) - used to optimise the images for better performance.
 - [Coolers](https://coolors.co/) for the blue color palette.
-- [Techsini](https://techsini.com/multi-mockup/index.php) - for the site mockup image
+- [Techsini](https://techsini.com/multi-mockup/index.php) - for the site mockup image.
 - Chrome developer tools - used to view, edit and test the site throughout development.
+- Google Fonts.

 ## Testing